Ceud Mile Failte!

 Lady Macpherson-Grant’s Bedroom is also situated in the north west wing, but the decor here reflects the influences of later centuries.
 Do not be concerned with knocking before entering, for the room, though once her ladyship’s bedroom, is no longer so!
 The centrepiece of the bedroom is a grand four-poster bed, manufactured in Scotland from cherry wood in the 1860s.

 The Library, which was also panelled and refurbished as part of the Mackenzie restoration, is home to the Macpherson-Grant’s private collection of original 18th and 19th Century European literature: a collection which runs to some 2,500 volumes.
 This valuable archive was begun by Colonel William Grant who was a keen collector of early 18th Century classic English and French literature.
 Sharing the Colonel’s antiquarian sensibilities, the 3rd Baronet, Sir John Macpherson-Grant, added many historic Spanish texts to the collection whilst serving as Secretary to the Legation in Lisbon in 1850.

 Beneath the stone floors of the original 16th Century Castle there lies a dungeon.
 Here, where once the enemies of the clan Grant would reside, these past three centuries the wine has been kept.
-Once the favourite room of Colonel James Grant, it is said that his ghost walks the corridors of Ballindalloch Castle by night, his spectral journey a vain attempt to rediscover his beloved cellar.
+It was once the favourite room of General James Grant, whose ghost is said to walk the corridors of Ballindalloch Castle by night, his spectral journey a vain attempt to rediscover his beloved cellar.

 * For more writings on the architecture and furnishing of Ballindalloch Castle please see: